bamimahyar/bamimahyar/README.md

 - 👋 Hi, I’m @mahyarbami
-- 👀 I’m interested in c and c++ and python and sql and html css and java script and java and AI and machine learning and ...
+- 👀 I’m interested in c++ and python and AI and machine learning and ...
-- 🌱 I’m currently learning sql and html and css
 - 💞️ I am looking for cooperation in projects related to what I know
 - 📫 How to reach me his bamimahyar8102@gmail.com is my email address